 Srinagar – Leh Bus Service, JK SRTC and Others | Economical mode of travel

-JK SRTC ply buses on Srinagar – Leh Highway which are available at Srinagar Bus Stand near Lal Chowk and near Polo Ground in Leh.
-I guess JK SRTC have both standard as well as semi-deluxe buses which run Srinagar – Leh Highway with cost of about Rs 500 – Rs 600 for Standard bus and Rs 600 – Rs 700 for semi-deluxe types.
-There are also few private bus operators running semi-deluxe buses between Srinagar – Leh who charge about Rs 800 – Rs 900 per seat.
+JKSRTC ply buses on Srinagar – Leh Highway which are available at Srinagar Bus Stand near TRC Dal Lake and near Polo Ground in Leh.
+JKSRTC have both, standard as well as semi-deluxe buses which run on Srinagar – Leh Highway.

-These buses generally stop at Kargil for the night and Sonamarg for tea and snacks.
-The JK SRTC buses may not be as comfortable though but comfort comes with the price.
-The buses leaves Srinagar around 5 AM and Leh around 6 AM, I guess.
+Srinagar to Leh buses generally stops overnight at Kargil and Sonamarg for tea and snacks.
+The bus from Leh does not stop overnight.
+The JKSRTC standard buses may not be as comfortable though but comfort comes with the price.

 You can also buy yourself a seat in a shared taxi which runs every mid-night from Srinagar and reaches Leh on next evening without any night halt.
 In the same way, shared taxis are run from Leh to Srinagar as well.

-You need to pay about Rs 1200 to Rs 1500 per person for a drop to Leh from Srinagar or a drop to Srinagar from Leh.
-Of course, since it is shared with 7-8 other people plus the driver and completes the back braking cannon ball run of Srinagar – Leh in 16-18 hours, you can imagine the level of comfort yourself.
+You need to pay about Rs 1800 to Rs 2200 per person for a drop to Leh from Srinagar or a drop to Srinagar from Leh.
+Of course, since it is shared with 7-8 other people plus the driver and completes the back-breaking cannonball run of Srinagar – Leh in 15-16 hours, you can imagine the level of comfort yourself.
 This one is the second cheapest mode of travel on Srinagar – Leh Highway but mind you, it could be the toughest on the body too 🙂

 Also, not staying at Kargil will mean less acclimatization which may make you feel a bit sick in the first few days when you reach Leh.